Tyler Mowry House

-The Tyler Mowry House is an historic house in North Smithfield, Rhode Island.
+The Tyler Mowry House is a historic house in North Smithfield, Rhode Island.
 It is a 2 1/2-story wood-frame structure, five bays wide, with a gable roof and two interior chimneys.
 The entry is centered on the main (south-facing) facade, with sidelight windows and pilasters supporting a complex entablature and cornice.
 A 1 1/2-story ell extends to the east.
-The interior of the house has retained much of the original Federal-period woodwork, plasterwork, doors, and hardware.
+The house's interior has retained much of the original Federal-period woodwork, plasterwork, doors, and hardware.
 The house is distinctive as a remarkably unaltered house from the early 19th century, lacking modernizing alterations such as electricity and plumbing.

 The house was listed on the National Register of Historic Places in 1996.